weapons-and-armor

 Annealing and Grinding

-After normalizing, anneal the blade by heating it to 1500 °F and then cooling it extremely slowly (bury it in vermiculite or sand overnight).
-This softens the steel so you can file and grind it.
-Using a coarse file, outline the blade shape and bevels.
-For a typical shinogi (ridge line), file symmetrical 20‑degree bevels on each side, leaving a 1–2 mm edge thickness.
-Then switch to a belt grinder with 80‑grit belt to refine the tang and profile.
-Clean up all forge scale with a wire brush.
+Heat the blade to 1500°F and cool slowly in vermiculite or sand overnight.
+This softens the steel for filing.
+Use a coarse file to outline the shape and bevels.
+For a classic shinogi (ridge), file symmetrical 20° bevels, leaving 1–2 mm edge thickness.
+Clean scale with a wire brush.

 Grinding and Sharpening